SpEZiiL/commoncodes/raw/README.md

   Same format as the [`description`](./description) file
 * [`see also`](./see-also)
   The last section with some links and references
-  Lines beginning with `plainlink:` will be put into angle brackets(`<>`) and in the we page it will be wrapped inside an `a` tag
+  Lines beginning with `plainlink:` will be put into angle brackets(`<>`) in the manpage and in the web page it will be wrapped inside an `a` tag
-  If a line is beginning with `manlink:` nothing is done in the man page format but in the web page format the man section and the page will be put into the
-    link described by the line beginning with `mansite:`
+  If a line begins with `manlink:` nothing is done in the man page format but in the web page format the man section and the page will be put into the link described by the line that beginns with `mansite:`
 * [`author`](./author)
   A list of authors.
-  Each line is on author and they will be separated with commas
+  Each line is one author and they will be separated with commas
 * [`version`](./version)
   A file with three values:
   * `version` - which specified the current version of **CommonCodes**
   * `date` - the last date this version of **CommonCodes** was changed
   * `latest_release` - if this version is the latest release or not
-    used for the web page format to know if to change the notice at the beginning of the page
+    used for the status line at the beginning of the web page format

 ## Description Format ##

+### Line Breaks ###

 A new line translates to an actual new line in the different formats except when the next line starts with an extra space.